Search models, users, collections, and posts

 • In the handle for the hexagonal key, there are two things you should keep in mind:

-1. Use the small stud as a centering object to help on the glue of the halves.
-This will help keep the two halves aligned, and it may also help them stay in position while the glue sets.
+1. Use the small stud as a centering object to help with the gluing of the halves.
+This will help keep the two halves aligned, and it may also help them stay in position while the glue sets..
 Test this, before applying the glue

 2. The two parts should be glued with a few drops of super glue (don’t overdo it) – 3 or 4 drops should be enough."